-Coming to the $VV$ and $Vh$ processes ($V=W^{\pm},Z$ boson), the amplitudes scale differently for the different combinations of the longitudinally and transversely polarised gauge bosons when comparing between the SM and BSM contributions.
-We tabulate the various combinations in Tab.~\ref{tab::polarisation}~\cite{Franceschini:2017xkh}.
-In this study, we will focus on the longitudinally polarised $W$-boson pair.
+Coming to the $VV$ and $Vh$ processes ($V=W^{\pm},Z$ boson), the amplitudes scale differently for the different combinations of the longitudinally and transversely polarized gauge bosons when comparing between the SM and BSM contributions.
+We tabulate the various combinations in Table~\ref{tab::polarisation}~\cite{Franceschini:2017xkh}.
+In this study, we will focus on the longitudinally polarized $W$-boson pair.

 The BSM Lagrangian in the broken phase can be written as follows~\cite{Franceschini:2017xkh}.